 9. Spear Phishing

-Most people are aware by now of the concept of phishing and to be wary of clicking on links or downloading attachments.
+Most people are aware by now of the concept of phishing and are wary of clicking on links or downloading attachments.
 And yet, over 91% of cyber attacks still start with a phishing email.
 Spear phishing takes regular phishing to the next level by targeting specific individuals with very specific emails.

 Instead of getting a random email from a moderately valid source, spear phishing emails are tailored specifically for the individual receiving them and appear to be from a valid and trusted source – such as your boss or a coworker.
 You can read more now about spear phishing here.